netman5/pod-3.1.0-DevBuddy/README.md

 - **Icon to add group to existing category**

 To add group to an existing category

+- **Search Category**

+The feature allow searching through the enitre collection of categories using the name of preferred category.
+If it exist it returns the category and if not returns nothing.

+### Search Demo

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.